xojs/xo/readme.md

 This option exists for pragmatic reasons, but I would strongly recommend you read ["Why tabs are superior"](http://lea.verou.me/2012/01/why-tabs-are-clearly-superior/).

+### rules

+Type: `object`

+Override any of the [default rules](https://github.com/sindresorhus/eslint-config-xo/blob/master/index.js).
+See the [ESLint docs](http://eslint.org/docs/rules/) for more info on each rule.

+Please take a moment to consider if you really need to use this option.

 ## FAQ

 #### Why not Standard?

 The [Standard style](http://standardjs.com) is a really cool idea.
 I too wish we could have one style to rule them all!
 Unfortunately, they made the mistake of pushing their own style instead of the most popular one.
 I don't think it's realistic to convert everyone.
 In contrast, XO is more pragmatic and has no aspiration of being *the* style.
-XO does use tabs by default, but that's configurable since I realize not everyone wants or even can use tabs.
+XO does use tabs by default, but everything is configurable if necessary.

 #### Why not ESLint?